StoyanIvanov17/StoyanIvanov17/README.md

 Hey, I’m Stoyan Ivanov!
 I take interest in coding & gaming & travelling.
-I’m currently learning Python @ SoftUni.
+I’m currently learning Python at SoftUni.
 I graduated with a Bachelor of Telecomunnications and Management in Plovdiv University "Paisii Hilendarski".